 When people think of AirBnB, they visualize accommodation.
 However, AirBnB itself is nothing more than a tech company, cleverly using software that translates into more than a million rooms across the globe.

-Timing was crucial to the success of AirBnB’s platform - several other companies had already tried this idea and failed.
+The timing was crucial to the success of AirBnB’s platform - several other marketing companies had already tried this idea and failed.
 However, in 2009, current economic and social conditions meant that both travelers and property owners had a need, and AirBnB provided an aspirational, user-friendly platform for these groups to access each other.

 Market an Experience, Not a Product

 Brian Chesky claims that some of the best advice he was given was not to do things that scale.
 Famously, when AirBnB first started, they focused solely on the New York market, rather than trying to maximize business by expanding across the U.S..

 Chesky believes that many entrepreneurs try to sell as much as possible, before perfecting their product.
 AirBnB, on the other hand, concentrated on optimizing the experience for those who booked their spaces in New York.
 Gradually, users began to recreate the same experience elsewhere.
 The sense of trust and design thinking that had been developed in the smaller market transitioned into the high-quality, global product we know today.